oasis-tcs/idpf-specification/idpf_specification.md

 - When vector is initialized, programming is done through the per vector GLINT_ITR\[0,1\] per vector registers.

-The number of ITR timers per vector can be 2 or 3 as defined by the itr_idx_map HW capability.
+The number of ITR timers per vector can be 2 or 3 as defined by the itr_idx_map Device capability.
-The possible values and default value (in the absence of negotiation) are described in the HW capabilities section.
+The possible values and default value (in the absence of negotiation) are described in the device capabilities section.

 Each one of the interrupt causes is mapped to a specific vector and to a specific ITR of the vector.

-The ITR interval can be 0.5us,1us , 2us or 4us as defined by the itr_intvl_gran HW capability.
+The ITR interval can be 0.5us,1us , 2us or 4us as defined by the itr_intvl_gran Device capability.
-The possible values and default value (in the absence of negotiation) are described in the HW capabilities section.
+The possible values and default value (in the absence of negotiation) are described in the Device capabilities section.

-HW is allowed to issue an interrupt when all the following conditions are fulfilled:
+Device is allowed to issue an interrupt when all the following conditions are fulfilled:

 - Interrupt is enabled.